Frequently Asked Questions

 - Should we file the FAFSA?

 A: Juniors (Started with the Class of 2018 and beyond) are in the position to choose whichever test they feel is better for them but the State of Illinois will require all juniors in public high schools to take the SAT in order to graduate.
-In the past, the State required (and paid for) the ACT but they recently switched to SAT because they negotiated a better price with College Board (the SAT/AP people).
+In the past, the State required (and paid for) the ACT but they recently switched to SAT because they negotiated a better price with College Board (the SAT/AP company).

 The only clear differences between the ACT and SAT that we (counselors) feel we can clearly state are:

 1. Students who are weaker in math may prefer the ACT.
 On the ACT, math is only 1/4 of their composite score but on the SAT, math is 1/2 of their composite score.
 The math content on the SAT appears to measure a slightly higher level of math as well.
+The SAT math also has some free response questions, which means there are not multiple choice answers to help the students check their work.

 2. The SAT does provide a bit more processing time for each section than ACT so students who feel they perform better when they have a little more time, may find the SAT to be a better test.